isakdiaz/deeplabv3-tree-segmentation/README.md

 Training on synthetic data has mixed results in the real world, however it can help you jumpstart a dataset with real world data.

 ![](github/works1.png)

+<br/><br/>

+# iOS Implementation
+_treeseg_coreml.ipynb_ file will allow you to convert the model into a CoreML model for iPhone/iPad.
+If you need a sample project to test out the model, check out my other repo: https://github.com/isakdiaz/mobilenetv2-ios-app